huyle-auto/android-wireless-robot-control/README.md

 - Android Studio Giraffe or later
 - Gradle 8+
 - Android SDK 24+
-- Physical or emulated Android device (tablet with Android 24+ is preferable)
+- Physical or emulated Android device (tablet with Android 7.0 and above is preferable)
 - May require extra Android permissions in use

 ### Installation